This handy glossary will explain the terms LivePlan uses throughout the app.

 Guest: Someone who has received an invitation from you to view a company in your LivePlan account.
 Guests can view everything in the Pitch, Plan, Forecast, and Schedule tabs.
 They can post comments in the Plan tab, but they can’t many changes anywhere in your account.
 You can optionally give them access to view the Benchmarks and Dashboard tabs.

 License/Active Company: Any company in your account that is currently available to edit or share with others.
 Your LivePlan account comes with a limited number of active companies/licenses, but you can have an unlimited number of archived companies (see above).
 And you can always upgrade the account to include more active companies for an additional fee.

-Mapping: When you connect your QuickBooks Online or Xero account to your LivePlan account, the Mapping process involves connecting specific accounts from your accounting solution with specific entries in your LivePlan forecast.
+Mapping: When you connect your QuickBooks Online, QuickBooks Desktop, or Xero account to your LivePlan account, the Mapping process involves connecting specific accounts from your accounting solution with specific entries in your LivePlan forecast.
 This allows the LivePlan Dashboard to compare your forecast side-by-side with your actuals, so you can monitor the health of your business.